tailscale/terms-and-conditions/privacy-policy/index.md

 ### INFORMATION WE COLLECT THROUGH AUTOMATED MEANS

 **Tailscale Solution Information.** When you use the Tailscale Solution, we collect limited metadata regarding your device used to access the Tailscale Solution, such as: the device name; relevant operating system type; host name; IP address; cryptographic public key; user agent (where applicable); language settings; date and time of access to the Tailscale Solution; logs describing connections and containing statistics about data sent to and from other devices (“Inter-Node Traffic Logs”); and version of the Tailscale Solution installed.
-This information is needed to provide the Tailscale Solution to you. **However, please note that Tailscale does not process, or have the ability to access, the content of User traffic data transmitted through the Tailscale Solution, which is fully end-to-end encrypted.**
+This information is needed to provide the Tailscale Solution to you.
+However, please note that Tailscale does not process, or have the ability to access, the content of User traffic data transmitted through the Tailscale Solution, which is fully end-to-end encrypted.
+(This does not apply to content processed by Aperture or PAM, as described below.)

 Customers have the option, in their discretion, to use certain features and functionalities through the Tailscale Solution that may generate additional logs and other data that is sent to Tailscale for processing and storage on behalf of our Customers (“Customer Log Data”).
 The Customer, and not Tailscale, is the data controller over such Customer Log Data.
 Tailscale will process Customer Log Data in accordance with our [Data Processing Addendum](http://tailscale.com/dpa) with the Customer.